matthew-a-thomas/me/_posts/2022-06-20-introducing-reentrantasynclock.md

 In the code comments above I point out the three different aspects of the lock.

-You'll also notice that the code has automated tests that assert the correctness of each of the three aspects.
+You'll also notice that the NuGet package source code has automated tests that assert the correctness of each of the three aspects (and more).

 # How does it work?